wasp-lang/wasp/web/docs/language/features.md

 `setupFn` declares a JS function that will be executed on server start.
 This function is expected to be async and will be awaited before the server starts accepting any requests.

-It gives you an opportunity to do any custom setup, e.g. setting up additional database/websockets or starting cron/scheduled jobs.
+It allows you to do any custom setup, e.g. setting up additional database/websockets or starting cron/scheduled jobs.

 The `setupFn` function receives the `express.Application` and the `http.Server` instances as part of its context.
 They can be useful for setting up any custom server routes or for example, setting up `socket.io`.
 ```ts